Set Default Values

 • Default value: Inbox

 Every email saved through this destination starts with Status = "Inbox".
-You can then triage in Notion by changing the status to "Read", "Action Required", etc.
+You can then change the status to "Read", "Action Required", etc. as you triage.

 Mark emails for review